‘The Walking Dead’ Spinoff: Nico Tortorella Cast As Felix

 Last week, news emerged regarding a new trailer for the upcoming Walking Dead spinoff series.
-The, as yet, unnamed series will focus on a younger group of protagonists who have been sheltered from the harsh realities of the zombie apocalypse.
+The as-yet-unnamed series will focus on a younger group of protagonists who have been sheltered from the harsh realities of the zombie apocalypse.
 Previously, some cast members have already been announced and now Nico Tortorella is the next to make his debut in the Walking Dead universe.

 According to Deadline, Nico Tortorella will star as Felix in the upcoming Walking Dead spinoff series.
 His character is described as being “an honorable man of his word who isn’t afraid to fight for others’ safety and acceptance.”

 The new series set in the Walking Dead universe will focus on a younger group of characters, ones who do not remember the world before the zombie apocalypse.
 Initially sheltered, this group eventually decides to find out for themselves what the outside world is really like.
-In the process, some will become heroes, others villains.
+In the process, some will become heroes, while others villains.
 In the end, though, all will be changed completely.

 Viewers will know Tortorella as Josh from TV Land’s comedy series, Younger.
 As Deadline points out, this new role will likely not interfere with his involvement with Younger, which has recently been renewed for a seventh season.
 TV Line also lists Tortorella’s other television appearances to include MTV’s Eye Candy, Fox’s The Following, and Freeform (then ABC Family)’s Make It or Break It.